mrodrigues17/RepData_PeerAssessment1/README.md

-Please see the R markdown file titles "PA1_template.rmd" to view my submission.
+Please see the markdown file titled "PA1_template.md" to view my submission.

 ## Introduction